andrewblockernst/andrewblockernst/README.md

-# 💫 Sobre mí:
+# 💫 About me:
-🍕 Actualmente estoy trabajando como diseñador en @lagepizzas.<br>💻 Me gustaría colaborar en proyectos desde el front-end.<br>🌱 Me encuentro aprendiendo Python.<br>⚡ Me adapto fácilmente a grupos de trabajo.
+🍕 I am currently working as a designer at @lagepizzas.<br>💻 I would like to collaborate on projects from the front-end.<br>🌱 I am learning Python.<br>⚡ I adapt easily to work groups.

 ## 🌐 Socials: